FunnyGuilds/FunnySectors/README.md

 - send player equipment using message broker and recive it on the other end

-- add some way to sync map between sectors

-- optymalize everythin

 - release first demo version

 ## Logo